okteto/icons/README.md

-# icons
+# Repository of Icons and Logos

-Repository of Icons and Logos
+This icons are used by different Okteto samples.